Gojo-Bots/Gojo_Satoru/README.md

 ---------

 ## Inspiration ✨
-`Not a particular inspiration inspired by many bots`
+`Not a particular inspiration, inspired by many bots`

 ```